 The Kodja Place

-We haven’t visited here yet but hope to on our next Perth to Albany road trip in January.
-The Kodja Place weaves together Kojonup’s Noongar-Aboriginal and settler cultures by photos, art, and objects.
+We have yet to visit here but hope to on our next Perth to Albany road trip.
+The Kodja Place weaves Kojonup’s Noongar-Aboriginal and settler cultures through photos, art, and objects.
 More information is on the Kojonup Visitor Centre’s website.

 Another hour later and you will arrive at Mount Barker.
 It’s a beautiful area and surrounded by the Stirling and the Porongurup ranges.
 It is only 40 minutes to Albany from here.